productml/blurr/README.md

 >We believe in a world where everyone is a data engineer.
 Or a data scientist.
 Or an ML engineer.
 The lines are blurred (*cough*).
 Just like development and operations became DevOps over time

 We see a future where MLOps means teams putting together various technologies to suit their needs.
 For production ML applications, the __speed of experimentation__ and __iterations__ is the difference between success and failure.
-The __DTC helps teams iterate on features faster__.
+The __BTS helps teams iterate on features faster__.
 The vision for Blurr is to build MLOps components to help ML teams experiment at high speed.

 [How to build AI culture: go through the curve of enlightenment](https://hackernoon.com/how-to-build-ai-culture-go-through-the-curve-of-enlightenment-21c239c1d5a7)